timriffe/ThanoEmpirical/README.md

   *    Appendix/
    *        Results/

 In the header of each R script you'll see how TR's working directory is set automatically.
 On your system, you can just replace all that with your own setwd() command.
-Having done this, execute the scripts in this order:
+Having done this, execute the following scripts in this order:

 1. HRS_Rand_extract.R
 2. PreProcessing.R